aIn order to understand the book of Exodus, it is important to understand the life of Joseph.

 Bible Reading: Exodus 1-3:15

-More than 200 years has now passed from the death of Joseph and his generation to the rise of the new king, who did not know Joseph.
-During that time, it is estimated that the Israelite nation had grown to more than 1 million people.
-They now lived as slaves in Egypt.
+Approximately 400 years has now passed between the death of Joseph at the end of Genesis and the beginning of the book of Exodus.
+A new Pharoah rules Egypt who did not know Joseph.
+It is estimated that the Israelite people have grown from 75 people (Joseph’s family who moved to Egypt during the famine) to more than 1 million people (all descendants of Abraham, Isaac and Jacob).
+They now lived not as guests of Pharoah, but as his slaves.

-The book of Exodus tells of the miraculous return of the Israelites to their homeland.
-Exodus also reveals God’s name (this lesson #6), God’s justice, truth, mercy, faithfulness and holiness (Exodus chapter 3, 6, 33-34), the Ten Commandments (lesson #7) and the nation of Israel’s religious practices.
+EXODUS means to depart or to leave (as in the word “exit).
+The book of Exodus tells of the miraculous return of the Israelites (the children of Abraham, Isaac and Jacob) to their homeland.
+Exodus also reveals God’s name (this lesson #6), God’s justice, truth, mercy, faithfulness and holiness (Exodus chapter 3, 6, 33-34), the Ten Commandments (lesson #7) and how the people of Israel or Jews established the worship of one God.

-In the book of Exodus, we meet another very important man in the Bible named Moses.
+In the book of Exodus, we meet another very important man named Moses.

 “I AM” is very significant.
 God was saying He is always present – in the past, present and the future.
 God is with you in the now.
 God was telling Moses that He has existed since before time began.
 He has no beginning and no end and that He never changes.

 In the Gospel of John (the New Testament), John records Jesus having a discussion with the Jewish religious leaders.
-They were discussing Abraham.
-He was the father of the Jewish faith, who lived 2,000 years before these events.
+They were discussing Abraham, the father of the Jewish faith, who lived 2,000 years before these events.

 Jesus said, “I tell you the truth, before Abraham was, I AM!”
 (John 8:58).